Morphologies and dynamics of micro-droplet impact onto an idealised scratch: Numerical simulations of single micro-droplet impact on a scratch

-Having described the equilibrium morphologies, here we discuss further the dynamics that lead to them.
-As the names of the seven morphologies in figure \ref{fig:EightMorphos} suggest, two types of flow dominate the spreading dynamics, namely inertial and capillary flow.
-Front views of the droplet spreading process at different times for the various regimes are shown in table \ref{t:TimeEvolutionOfRegimes}, while figure \ref{fig:DimensionsVsSctrachDynamics} shows the evolution of the dimensions $D_{Along}$, $D_{Across}$, and $H$ normalised by the equilibrium diameter $D_{flat}$ and height $H_{flat}$ of a corresponding droplet after impact on a smooth flat surface, i.e.\ with no scratch.
-Note that $H$ is measured at the centre of the scratch from the bottom of the scratch to the free surface; it, therefore, includes the depth of the scratch below the original surface.
-In the quasi-spherical cap regime, the scratch is filled and covered very quickly, the droplet spreads to reach a maximum diameter and then oscillates rapidly, as seen in the $H$ curve in figure \ref{subfig:CapDynamics}, before relaxing more slowly to an equilibrium.
+In the quasi-spherical cap regime, the scratch is filled and covered very quickly, the droplet spreads to reach a maximum diameter and then oscillates, as seen in the $H$ curve in figure \ref{fig:DimensionsVsSctrachDynamics}(a), before relaxing more slowly to its equilibrium shape.
 The resulting horizontal dimensions $D_{Along}$ and $D_{Across}$ are similar to the corresponding spherical cap formed on a smooth flat surface.
 However, the slight extension of the droplet along the scratch results in a lower equilibrium height.

 In the inertial regime, the droplet touches the side ridges, then penetrates to the bottom surface of the scratch.
-The liquid spreads on the side ridges and spills over onto the original substrate surface, as seen in the second row of table \ref{t:TimeEvolutionOfRegimes}.
-Figure \ref{subfig:InertialDynamics} shows that the droplet spreads along the substrate up to $1.5D_{flat}$ and $D_{Across}$ is reduced compared to $D_{flat}$.
-The height again oscillates rapidly then increases gradually as the droplet relaxes to equilibrium.
-In the edge-pinned regime, the contact line of the droplet reaches the outer edge, but, as noted in \S\ref{s:morphs}, there is insufficient momentum to carry the free surface past the edge, and the contact line remains pinned as seen in table \ref{t:TimeEvolutionOfRegimes}.
-The centre of the droplet oscillates in height, but rapidly reaches an equilibrium.
+The liquid spreads on the side ridges and spills over onto the original substrate surface, as seen in the second row of figure \ref{t:TimeEvolutionOfRegimes}.
+Compared with the quasi-spherical cap case, there is greater spreading along the scratch and slightly shorter spreading in the direction perpendicular to the scratch.
+The wider scratch results in a greater volume of liquid occupying the scratch, and consequently a slightly reduced final droplet height.
+In the edge-pinned regime, i.e.\ for wider scratches, the droplet contact line reaches the outer edges of the side ridges, but, as noted in \S\ref{ss:morphs}, there is insufficient momentum to carry the free surface past the edges, and the contact line remains pinned as seen in figure \ref{t:TimeEvolutionOfRegimes}.
+Figure \ref{fig:DimensionsVsSctrachDynamics}(b), which corresponds to $w=0.5$, shows the increased inertia-driven spreading along the scratch and the subsequent halting of the contact line producing a constant $D_{Along}$ as a result of the very low receding contact angle.
+The extent of the droplet in the direction across the scratch is reduced by the enhanced flow along the direction of the scratch and the pinning on the ridge edges.